seanforyou23/training-scenarios/react/react-customize/step1.md

 4) <strong>Add multiple cards inside of the gallery.</strong>

 For the purpose of this example, make every card the same.
-Each `card` should be wrapped in a `<GalleryItem>`.
+Each `Card` should be wrapped in a `GalleryItem`.

 ```
 <GalleryItem>